After categorizing Disney princesses into what they would study in graduate school, I thought I would branch out into more female Pixar characters.

 Bo Peep – Animal Sciences.

-Bo Peep has conspicuously been missing in the last two Toy Story movies and I think the possibility of her disappearing to go earn her PhD in Animal Sciences is somewhat likely (although I don’t know how she would be able to manage without her support system of the rest of Andy’s toys).
+Before Toy Story 4 clarified where Bo Peep had been for the two previous movies, I liked to think she was off earning her PhD in Animal Sciences (although I don’t know how she would be able to manage without her support system of the rest of Andy’s toys).
 This shepherdess would be overly qualified to conduct research on sheep behavior and agricultural practices that can improve the lives of her baaaa-es and other ruminants.

 Gypsy – Quantum Physics.

 Armed with the knowledge that her moth (and other butterfly) wings are composed of nanostructures with incredible potential for new technologies, Gypsy would want to better understand the physics underlying her own biology.
 Because the structures are so small that they need to be studied with electron microscopes, Gypsy would have to pursue knowledge in the realm of quantum physics.
 Then, she would be able to explain how light interacts with these materials for various applications even if most people think it’s just magic.

 Rosie – Theater and Performance Studies.

 Rosie was quite theatrical in her role as rhinoceros beetle tamer in P.T.
 Flea’s circus.
 She would combine her affinity for the performing arts with her curiosity about gender studies.
 With most of her life having been defined by her relationship with her husbands, Rosie would spend the years of her PhD examining how women were portrayed in various plays, musicals, and other genres.

 Jessie – Conservation Biology.